osuushi/osuushi.github.com/_posts/2012-3-19-smoothjsdemo.md

 The main function driving the drawing is the `addCurveSegment` function, which takes the set of points, and adds the segment from `points[i]` to `points[i+1]` to the passed context.
-I'll talk further down this post about the reason for handling each curve segment separately like this.
+I'll talk further down this post about the reason for handling each curve segment separately like this, but for now, let's see how `addCurveSegment` works.

 {% highlight coffeescript tabsize=4 %}